SharadaSrinivasan/1WCwebsite/content/podcast/pacific_health_vital.md

 +++

-In this podcast, Professor Christopher Yoo of 1 World Connected interviews Dr. Basil Leodoro of the Vanuatu Inter-island Telemedicine and LEarning Network.
+In this podcast, Professor Christopher Yoo of 1 World Connected interviews Dr. Basil Leodoro of the Vanuatu Inter-island Telemedicine and Learning Network.

 The full podcast can be listened to on [SoundCloud at this link](https://soundcloud.com/user-658188477/vanuatu-inter-island-telemedicine-and-learning-network)